RezuanaHaque/HealthCareWebsite/README.md

 - people can book appointments for their checkup
 - this is a hospital's website which has all the facilities online
 - people can take amlulance service,covid service etc
-- We included an emercynumber for emergency services
+- We included an emergency number for emergency cases